barbarad91/goxo/README.md

 ## Challenge description

-Web app with a login form which data must be accessible for the user
+Web app with a login form whose data must be accessible for the user

 ## Solution